Subaru Impreza WRX STi upgrading Good Garage Scheme

 You could convert it to a tubo car by changing the exhaust, engine, wiring loom, ECU and adding a turbo but the time and expense of doing this would be prohibitively expensive and you would do better by buying a turbo version of the car.

-What subaru performance tuning can I do to my early Subaru Legacy T
+What subaru performance tuning can I do to my Subaru Legacy T ?

 There is only so far you can go with these early Legacys before you blow the engine.
 How much power did you want to go to?
 The early turbo Legacy UK was 200 bhp and the early Impreza UK was 210 bhp and you can probably achieved this by changing the exhaust and putting in a high flow air filter.
 Also the Legacy was a heavy car so may seem slow by comparison.